 - Good sized petrol tank of 6.5 litres

 - Free safety gear

 With a powerful engine, good maximum cutting width, free accessories and double feeding chutes, this petrol garden chipper/shredder is worth investing in and is practically faultless and no doubt why it is 5 star feedback all around the internet for anyone willing to shell out £849.99.

-The Hyundai HYCH 1500E2 costs 1,569.99.
+The Hyundai HYCH1500E-2 costs a fair few quid.
 Is it worth it?
 Well, read on and I’ll give you the facts and you can make up your own mind but first take a look at this video – I’ve started it in the action:

 Let’s start with the engine.
-Coming from a well-known car manufacturer, you know than you can trust in this engine to do the job.
+Coming from a well-known car manufacturer, you know that you can trust in this engine to do the job.

 This Hyundai petrol garden shredder is started via an electric key start powered by a 12 volt battery to ensure that it starts up first time every time.
 Cheaper models tend to use a pull start system that can sometimes be problematic and there’s no way you’ll hand crank 420cc easily!